 Interestingly, Tesla does not use a typical car dealership distribution model but owns the value chain as it has its own showrooms.

-As they say small is beautiful and as Eric Reis says in Lean Startup if you start lean, you can see if you can make something work with a small number of people before wasting your time trying to sell something unwanted to a large number of people.
+As they say small is beautiful and as Eric Reis says in Lean Startup if you start lean, you can see if you can make something work with a small number of people before wasting your time and money trying to sell something unwanted to a large number of people.

 Identifying the early adopters